topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 3.
 How to execute
-To monitor the IR sensor connected to GPIO89 on the D3-G board, run the following code:
+To monitor the IR sensor connected to GPIO89 on the TOPST D3-G board, run the following code:

 ```
 import os